cyberomin/cyberomin.github.io/_posts/2016-08-13-learn-to-code.markdown

 <small>CSS for beginners</small>

 ### Final thoughts.
-Technology, both consumer and enterprise are growing at a break-neck speed and it isn’t showing any sings of slowing down.
+Technology, both consumer and enterprise are growing at a break-neck speed and it isn’t showing any signs of slowing down.
 It will be foolhardy to think it’s a flash in the pan.
 There will still be a high demand for software engineers and technology professionals.
 While this route isn’t a silver bullet out of financial woes, one thing is certain, there will always be a high demand for this skill set.

 Like I said before and I will say it again, learn to code, there will always be a job.
 A quick search on Twitter reveals this too.